campioncino/lastminute/README.md

     │   │
     │   ├── hotels
     │   │    │
     │   │    ├── hotel_detail.dart                # detailed page for a selected Hotel
     │   │    │
     │   │    ├── hotel_ui_widget.dart             # ui definition for most component used in hotel_detail and hotels_fragment
     │   │    │
     │   │    └── hotels_fragment.dart             # the fragment that contains the list of hotels sortable by user rating and by the numer of stars
     │   │
     │   └── home_fragmet.dart                     # the main page that contains the menu drawer
     │
     ├── model                                     # classes definitions (Hotel, Location, Contact..)
     │
     ├── pages                                     # empty_page and splash_page
     │
     ├── rest
     │   │
     │   └── hotel_rest_service.dart
     │
-    ├── ui                                                              # userfull global definition
+    ├── ui                                        # usefull global definition
     │
     ├── utils                                     # global usefull
     │
     └── main.dart